pseudo-exchange/nym-spec/USER_STORIES.md

 //
 // Optional:
 // - Could return an upgrade contract account ID, in case this auction house is paused to allow FE to check and redirect new auctions dynamically
+// - Create back door -- for Auction House owners to be able to create auctions without fees
 ```

 **PARAMS**: